ACEMS-lab/CrossTraj-Dataset/README.md

 # CrossTraj Trajectory Dataset

 **CrossTraj** is a high-resolution urban trajectory dataset collected at a midblock crosswalk in the City of Milwaukee, Wisconsin.
-It captures fine-grained interactions between vehicles and pedestrians under diverse seasonal conditions, including both winter and summer.
+The dataset was extracted from two distinct one-hour video recordings obtained during winter and summer, capturing seasonal and traffic dynamics.
+Data was collected using synchronized panoramic roadside cameras covering approximately 200 meters of road, enabling the extraction of extended trajectories rather than short-duration motion clips.

 This dataset is designed to support benchmarking in computer vision and behavior modeling tasks such as: